puppetlabs/puppet-docs/source/pe/2.5/puppet_classifying.markdown

 nav: pe25.html
 layout: pe2experimental
 title: "PE 2.5 » Puppet » Assigning a Class to a Node"
+subtitle: "Puppet For New Users: Assigning a Class to a Node"
 ---

 * * *